Ombuds Office for Faculty and Staff

 The University Ombuds Office facilitates understanding, communication, and resolution of conflict among members of the faculty, academic staff, university staff, and graduate assistants.
 The office serves as an impartial and confidential means of promoting dialogue among parties on campus.
 The office was established as part of the university’s commitment to foster a courteous and considerate climate conducive to productivity and well-being for all university employees.

 An Ombuds will listen to your concerns, clarify procedures, discuss options, and, if requested and appropriate, serve as an intermediary in attempting to resolve disputes.
 Ombuds work independently from University administrative offices; discussing a matter with an Ombuds is confidential.
 The Ombuds Office is not authorized to accept notice of claims against the University.

-The five Ombuds currently serving UW faculty and staff are: Dale Burke, JoAnn Carr, John Dowling, Rosa Garner, and Thomas Schaub.
+The four Ombuds currently serving UW faculty and staff are: Dale Burke, JoAnn Carr, John Dowling, and Rosa Garner.
 Please contact Ombuds for Faculty and Staff at (608) 265-9992.